 Any faculty member of a Canadian university may nominate one full-time student for this award each year.
 The student must be a CSM member at the time of nomination.
 Nomination letters must be accompanied by a 1-page (single-space, 12pt font, 3/4 inch margins) essay by the nominee called “Why the study of

 microbiology is big science” and an unofficial transcript of the nominee.
 Applications should be sent as a PDF format to the CSM Secretariat and will be accepted until May 1, 2016.
 Applications will be evaluated by the Education and Careers Committee.
 In the event that more than one nomination is received from the same department/program, the Education committee reserves the right to restrict granting of awards to one nominated student per department/program.

-The nominating instructor must submit a photograph of the recipient receiving the award certificate for use on the CSM website within one month of presenting the award.
+A photograph of the recipient receiving the award certificate must be submitted for use on the CSM website within one month of presenting the award.